cea-hpc/modules/doc/source/design/variants.rst

     - it may be useful to decommission a given variant of a module prior others
     - or to forbid the use of a given variant to some users

+- variants specified on search context are ignored

+    - search context taking a module specification as argument only look for module name and version

+        - no variant evaluation occurs on such context
+        - it concerns the ``avail``, ``whatis``, ``is-avail``, ``path`` and ``paths`` sub-commands

+    - if variants are defined within module specification, they are not taken into account by search commands
+    - for instance ``avail mod foo=var`` returns all versions of *foo* module whether they support the foo variant or not
+    - FUTURE: may be revised if variants are evaluated on search context

 .. _variant-shortcut: